Trap shooting: American trap

-When shooting American Trap for practice or fun, a squad of up to five individuals will shoot a "round" of trap which equals 25 targets per participant.
+When shooting American Trap for practice or competition, a squad of up to five individuals will shoot a "round" of trap which equals 25 targets per participant.
 Registered ATA events may require each shooter to shoot 50, 100 or 200 targets, depending upon the scheduled sub-event.
 Many of these shoots are for personal average or handicap yardage.

 ATA rules specify that shotgun gauges larger than 12 gauge (such as 10 gauge) are not permissible.
 Maximum shot velocity is 1290 FPS (Feet Per Second) for shot charges up to 1 1/8 oz. and 1325 FPS for shot charges up to 1 oz.